Maxwell Hendry Maxwell-Anderson: World War I and the Prize Court

+along with an article entitled "Military Salvage".
+He was awarded the OBE in January 1918.

+Post War: Liberal Party candidate

+He stood as the Liberal Party (UK) candidate for the newly created constituency of Balham and Tooting in the December 1918 United Kingdom general election.
+Taking his election address as an example, the historian Matthew Johnson remarks: "Many candidates were careful to present their wartime military service not only as a marker of martial masculinity but as a demonstration of their roots within a constituency, emphasizing service in a local regiment as a means of tapping into the politics of place—one of the more potent sources of resistance to the nationalization of politics after 1918."
+His late father, John Hendry Anderson, had been rector of Tooting Graveney.

-His book, The Elements of Pilotage and Navigation was re-published in 1917.
-He was awarded the OBE in January 1918, and by January 1919 he had taken silk, been promoted Captain (retd.) and been awarded the rank's attendant CBE.
+By January 1919 he had taken silk, been promoted Captain (retd.) and been awarded the rank's attendant CBE.

 Colonial service

 After the war Anderson served in the judiciary of the Colonial Service.
 From 1919–1929 he was Attorney General of Gibraltar.
 He was known as Maxwell Maxwell-Anderson from 1919, although he didn't officially change his name until 1932.
 Anderson was a Freemason, and he was appointed District Grand Master of the Western Mediterranean in 1926.A short history of the Memorial Stone dedicated to the members of St. Andrew’s Lodge No. 310 (42nd Regt. or Royal Highlanders).
 Retrieved 18 November 2013 Anderson was appointed Chief Justice of Fiji and Chief Judicial Commissioner of the Western Pacific, 5 September 1929 He officially changed his name by deed poll to Maxwell Hendry Maxwell-Anderson in December 1932.
 He was knighted in 1934 and retired from the Navy in February 1936.